CANDYlaboratory/candylab.github.io/_pages/about.md

 <h1>News</h1><br>

+<strong>November 2023</strong><br>

+💰💰 We are grateful to the NIH NIMH R21 award for funding our research!
+We will apply functional PET-MRI to probe the mechanisms underlying fMRI deactivations in cognitive tasks.

 <strong>October 2023</strong><br>

 🦒🦒 Xiao joined the lab as a visiting undergraduate research assistant!
-She is a junior undergraduate student at Tsinghua university, majoring in Biomedical Engineering.
+She is a junior undergraduate student at Tsinghua University, majoring in Biomedical Engineering.

-🥳 Dakota gave a talk on characterizing fMRI signitures of systemic physiology in healthy aging in Human Connectome Project (HCP)/Adult Aging Brain Connectome (AABC) Data Symposium
+🥳 Dakota gave a talk on characterizing fMRI signatures of systemic physiology in healthy aging at Human Connectome Project (HCP)/Adult Aging Brain Connectome (AABC) Data Symposium

-📖 Dakota, Shirley and Penghui attended the Martinos Center laminar fMRI short course!
+📖 Dakota, Shirley, and Penghui attended the Martinos Center laminar fMRI short course!

 <strong>July 2023</strong><br>